 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.

-Please note that each regional Amazon business has its own Prime membership, conditions and benefits.
-If you are a Amazon.com (US) prime member, your benefits do not travel outside the US, and that is true for other countries too.
+Please note that each regional Amazon business has its own Prime membership, conditions, and benefits.
+If you are an Amazon.com (US) prime member, like me, your benefits do not travel outside the US, and that is true for other countries too.

-I was reluctant at first to become a Prime member but finally in 2019 I relented and I did it.
+I was reluctant at first to become a Prime member but finally, in 2018 I relented and I did it.
 Well, it turned out that my online shopping with Amazon has changed dramatically.
 I no longer need to wait for a full cart to order, and I found myself ordering a bag of tea for $7 (I wanted a special tea, and I did not find it at my supermarket), other time a tin of peanuts (ok, 3 tins) for $8 because they were on sale, etc. A box of pencils for $6 – you get the idea.
 The Prime membership has saved me many trips to the supermarket.

 And you know what?
-Many of these items come with one or two days delivery!
+Many of these items come within one or two days of delivery!
 I ordered some batteries for my camera around noon on Tuesday, and I got them before noon on Wednesday!

-And a lot of other accessories that I myself use daily.
-This year?
-I will update the list as soon as it’s made available, so come back here often!
+The list is updated often during the sale, so come back here often!
 Beware though, Amazon will make some products available in limited quantities, others will only be on sale for certain periods of time during this interval.

 This year, like last year, Amazon issues coupons for some items.
 They have a lot of coupons for (usually) 20% – 30% off for Prime members here: Amazon coupons.
-The articles range from peanuts to toys and going through garden equipment, food, personal care and electronics.
+The articles range from peanuts to toys and go through garden equipment, food, personal care, and electronics.

 Remember: you need to be a Prime member to see the Prime Day deals: Amazon Prime